Ada-Developers-Academy/cs-fun-interview-practice/03/arr-to-bst.md

 # expected output 2:

 # To assist with testing, you also have access to the following functions:
-#   self.is_bst(root) - returns whether the tree with the given root is a valid BST
+#   is_bst(root) - returns whether the tree with the given root is a valid BST
-#   self.is_balanced(root) - returns whether the tree with the given root is height balanced
+#   is_balanced(root) - returns whether the tree with the given root is height balanced

 def test_nominal_case():
     # ^rename with meaningful test name